LairdCP/Pinnacle_100_oob_demo/README.md

 ## Introduction

 The Pinnacle 100 out of box demo demonstrates gathering sensor data over BLE and sending the data to the cloud (AWS) via LTE Cat-M1.
-The BLE sensor that is required for the demo is the BL654 BME280 sensor.
-The sensor measures temperature, humidity and pressure.
+One device that can be used for the demo is the BL654 BME280 sensor.
+This sensor measures temperature, humidity and pressure.
+Another sensor that can be used with the demo is the BT510.
+It records temperature and movement.
+The BT510 can also be configured to detect a magnet (door open/closed).
-The Pinnacle 100 will scan for BLE sensors and connect to the first sensor it finds.
+The Pinnacle 100 will scan for the BL654 Sensor and connect to the first one it finds.
+The Pinnacle 100 will gather data for the BT510 devices from advertisements without creating a connection.
+The demo does not include code for configuring the BT510.
+This must be done using the BT510 phone application.
+The demo supports one BL654 Sensor and up to fifteen BT510 sensors.
+The demo can be recompiled to remove support for either sensor.
 Using the Laird Pinnacle Connect mobile app, the user can provision the Pinnacle 100 to connect to AWS.
-Once connected to AWS, the Pinnacle will send sensor data (if a sensor is connected) to the cloud immediately and every 90 seconds after.
-The pinnacle 100 uses LTE Cat-M1 Power Save Mode(PSM) to save power in this demo.
+Once connected to AWS, the Pinnacle will send sensor data (if a sensor is found) to the cloud every 90 seconds.
+The Pinnacle 100 uses LTE Cat-M1 Power Save Mode(PSM) to save power in this demo.
 ```
                 XXXXX
               XXX   XXX